 To locate your G-spot, insert a finger and bend it toward you in a gentle "come hither" motion.
 The key to locating your G-spot is to already be aroused.
 Otherwise, it will hide from you, Cleman explains.
 Once you're stimulated, the tissues swell and the G-spot is more pronounced (and more pleasurable).
 You can tell that you've found it because the area will be bumpier to the touch, as it has more ridges than the rest of the smooth vaginal lining.
 Plus, if you're turned on, it will feel amazing.

 Do a 30-Day Masturbation Challenge

 If you're up for it, why not try your hand (ha, get it?) at a 30-day masturbation challenge?
+Mix up your self-pleasure routine every day for 30 days.
 "It's a self-care routine that will not only improve your sex life (it will make sex much more orgasmic), but it can also improve sleep and decrease stress and anxiety," says Cleman.
 As she points out, there really is no better way to practice self-care than to masturbate.
 Like, you are literally taking care of yourself and your needs.

 Use Kegel Balls